Project of Metaeconomics

 -

-DIT focuses attention on the best balance in ego-based self-interest & empathy-based other (shared with the other in an ethical system)-interest.
-It focuses on maximizing own (balanced self&other)-interest, which is essential to economic efficiency, to peace (minimal political and religious chaos), and, overall, to happiness.
+DIT clarifies a balanced self&other-interest is essential to economic efficiency, to peace (minimal political and religious chaos), and, overall, to happiness.

 -